Book Review for “I Stopped Time” by Jane Davis.

 Other than this small drawback, “I Stopped Time” has a whole lot going for it.
 The writing is honest and straightforward and the story is totally compelling.
 Davis doesn’t pull any punches despite a few twists along the way that will raise an eyebrow more than evoke surprise, but also keeping you turning the pages.
 Despite the enormous timeline included, Davis has pared down the action to highlight only what is necessary to the character and plot development, and eliminating anything maudlin that two World Wars could easily have inspired.
 Kudos to her for that, since I can think of several writers who tackled far less than a century of action and still ended up giving us totally bloated and sickly sentimental novels.
 More importantly, Davis infuses Lottie with so much richness you might wish that some of Lottie’s fictional photos were included as a supplement the story.

 In short, Jane Davis’ novel “I Stopped Time” is an artfully crafted character study that straddles the contemporary and historical fiction genres with grace and aplomb, while combining the best of both literary and women’s fiction.
 I’m highly recommending it and giving it a four stars out of five.

-“I Stopped Time” by Jane Davis, published on January 14, 2014 on Kindle and re-released in May, 2014 in paperback from CreateSpace Independent Publishing, is available from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks, iTunes (in iBook form), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“I Stopped Time” by Jane Davis, published on January 14, 2014 on Kindle and re-released in May, 2014 in paperback from CreateSpace Independent Publishing, is available (via these affiliate links) from Amazon, Walmart (Kobo) US eBooks, iTunes (in iBook form), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 My thanks to the publishers for sending me a review copy for review via Curious Book Fans (where this review originally appeared).